 Salary and Benefits

-Before the employee starts, be sure that the business is prepared to onboard the employee properly, as this is the first impression that the new employee will have of your business.
+Before the employee starts, be sure that the business is prepared to onboard the employee correctly, as this is the first impression the new employee will have of your business.
 If the employee will require equipment to do their job, make sure it is available before they show up.
-We worked with business that hired a young man to sell for them.
+We worked with a company that hired a young man to sell for them.
 Their onboarding consisted of showing him where the coffee was and giving him a desk, phone, and telephone book.
-They hired us to "fix" him when it was the two owners who needed the fixing.
-They did not know how to manage an employee or provide direction.
+They hired us to "fix" him when the two owners needed the fixing.
+They did not know how to manage an employee or provide him with direction.

 The First Day

-The new employee should have someone in the business escort them on a business tour and introduce them to the other staff members.
+The new employee should have someone in the business escort them around the company and introduce them to the other staff members.
 They should sign all of their paperwork, such as tax forms and provide any paperwork required by HR.
 You might prepare information ahead of time for the new employee to start reading and outline a schedule for them for the first week.
-They should also be aware of the employee standards and be provided with an employee handbook, an organizational chart and should meet with their immediate boss.
+They should also be aware of the employee standards, be provided with an employee handbook and organizational chart, and meet with their immediate boss.
 The immediate boss should outline their expectations and answer any questions.

-If the position requires training, you want to make sure that the training is scheduled as quickly as possible so the employee can hit the ground running in their new position.
+If the position requires training, you want to ensure that the training is scheduled as quickly as possible so the employee can hit the ground running in their new position.

+Employee handbooks outline the company's policies, processes and procedures.
 Every business with employees should have an employee handbook and provide each employee when they start work with a copy.
-Employee handbooks are documents that outline the company's policies, processes and procedures.
 These will differ depending on the business, but here are some examples:

-Employment Section: This is where you might outline the probationary period, an employee referral program, hiring and onboarding policies and performance standards and reviews.
+Employment Section: This is where you might outline the probationary period, an employee referral program, hiring and onboarding policies, performance standards, and reviews.